learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 ```

 A single sighting of Quiscalus Quiscula on May 14th, 2019 in downtown Austin,
 Texas!

 While that is neat, it seems silly to have to include such a complicated render
 line in our action.
-In this example, we're only dealing with three models.
+In addition, in this example we're only dealing with three
-Customizing what is rendered in a larger set of nested data could quickly turn
+models.
+Customizing what is rendered in a larger set of nested data could
-into a major headache.
+quickly turn into a major headache.

 Now that we have covered how to customize and shape Rails model data into JSON,
 we can start to look at options for keeping that data well organized when